lsst-dm/dmtn-094/index.rst

 ..

-   Note: Care should be taken to always make the URL https, so tokens aren't passed incorrectly.
+.. warning:: Care should be taken to always make the URL https, so tokens aren't passed incorrectly.

 OpenID Connect
 --------------